Owlaukka/currency-converter-task-2025-02/backend/README.md

 > **_NOTE:_** Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

-## Packaging and running the application
+### Packaging and running the application

+Docker is required to be running to run the app because the application uses Redis which is run using testcontainers in dev.

 The application can be packaged using: